The Best Diet for Thyroid disease: Good foods, what to avoid and eat

 Let us also know about the dietary intake in the thyroid.
 In Hypothyroidism and Hyperthyroidism, a list of what to eat and what not to eat will be put separately in front of you through this article.

 Hypothyroidism Diet Chart

 What is hypothyroidism?

-Hypothyroid is when the thyroid gland produces less T3, T4 hormones.
+Hypothyroid is when the thyroid gland produces fewer T3, T4 hormones.
 Its effect slowly starts falling on the person’s body.

 Due to this, problems like menstruation, weight gain, dry skin, hair loss, slow heart rate, high cholesterol, swelling on the face, goiter, muscle discomfort, and constipation.

 In such a situation, it is important to take proper care of diet for thyroid as well as medicines.

 What to eat (MEALS) (Diet for thyroid plan for both vegetarian and non-vegetarian)